Cataloniaregionsmap

 Following the war, Catalonia lost its institutions and was subjected to increased centralization by the Spanish crown.
 However, the region maintained its distinct culture, language (Catalan), and traditions.
 In modern times, Catalonia regained some autonomy as an autonomous community within Spain.

-Related Maps: Vietnam Railway Map
+Related Maps: Flag Map Of Croatia

 Unique Insights